NIC619/test-dev-foundry/frontend/L2-monitor-and-management/README.md

-# L2 Monitor & Management Frontend
+# UniFi Monitor & Management Frontend

-A comprehensive admin dashboard for monitoring and managing OP Stack chain predeploy contracts and block information.
+A comprehensive admin dashboard for monitoring and managing L1 and L2 contracts, as well as block information for the UniFi OP Stack chain.

 ## Features